 Using a quantitative and time-efficient framework, such as a prioritization matrix or weighted scoring model, can help ensure that roadmaps are focused on the most urgent and strategic tasks.

-Product roadmaps facilitate planning in a dynamic, fast-changing business environment.
+Product roadmaps facilitate planning in a dynamic, fast-changing business.

 They help product teams stay focused on the features deemed most valuable by the business.